Education Research Current Organisation and Cooperation NL

 2. Ethical or moral dilemmas may be a factor in collaborations with countries that do not respect fundamental rights.
 Examples include the risk of violating human rights or academic values, of the misuse of knowledge, of compromising the security of researchers, including the possibility of pressure or coercion, or of inadvertent knowledge transfer (diversion).
 Examples include:

 • Datasets and personal data of research respondents.
-In particular, research projects in which the population has connections with a high-risk country.
+In particular, research projects in which the respondents have connections with a high-risk country or if it concerns a vulnerable group.

 • When is a knowledge security assessment needed?

-Whenever you wish to enter into a new collaborative partnership, or extend an existing one, it is important to conduct due diligence.
-However, due diligence is also advisable in the following cases:
+Whenever you wish to enter into a new collaborative partnership, or extend an existing one, the application of the Knowledge Security framework is mandatory.
+The application of the framework relates to:

-• If you are recruiting employees, inviting guest researchers or hosting guests for some time
+• If you are recruiting employees, inviting guest researchers, hosting guests for some time (courtesy privileges) or receive a delegation

 • If you are intending to visit an organisation in order to explore the possibilities for collaborating

-• If you are developing an international consortium or are working on a business proposal
+• If you are developing an international consortium or are working on a project proposal

 • If you are setting up a joint curriculum or inter-institutional agreement